Engineering Transfer Pathway

 The following list outlines the courses required for an Engineering major at Las Positas College.
 Although this list shows only two years, it is not uncommon for transfer students to take 3 or more years to complete the courses listed below.
 To make sure that you have competed the appropriate courses for transfer to a specific college make sure to schedule an appointment with a Las Positas counselor and check how these courses transfer to any college or university in California, including UCs and CSUs.
 Another excellent resource for transfer information is the ASSIST website, which provides specific course-to-course articulation information between any California community college and any 4-year California university.

-Sample Engineering Transfer Two-Year Program
+Sample Engineering Two-Year Pathway

 Semester 1 (Fall Semester)